HEAVEN MEETS EARTH

 The elevation offering (i.e., burnt offering) in the Old Testament days was considered to be superior to all others, because it was a voluntary sacrifice and it was offered in its entirety.
 The word “unblemished” in Leviticus 1:3 symbolizes a person coming close to God with nothing missing.
 All one’s faculties are wholly engaged.
 When a person brought his burnt offering to the priests (i.e., Kohanim), he was required to lean his hand on the head of his sacrifice.
 Actually, one had to literally lay both hands on the animal’s head and then confess his sin or shortcoming.
 Leaning both hands on one’s sacrifice alludes to leaning on the Lord with your entire strength.
 Loving God with all your strength is synonymous with loving God vehemently, wholly, exceedingly, diligently, utterly.
 It is the highest form of love and is equated to one’s resources spent according to the perfect will of God… literally being spent on Him.

 The burnt offering was the very first service performed by Aaron’s descendants — the Kohanim — in God’s wilderness tabernacle.
 Anyone could slaughter an animal for sacrifice, but it took the descendants of the High Priest to receive the shed blood and transport it to the Brazen Altar.
 It’s interesting that even though there was a heavenly fire always on the altar, the Kohanim were commanded to add an earthly fire.
 Once the Kohanim arranged all the cut up parts on the fire, they tended the fire until the sacrifice was totally consumed.
-As a side, the smoke that rises up to God from the burnt offering is a symbol of the owner’s striving, and the Lord tells us that it pleases Him (Lev 1:9).
+As a side, the smoke that rises up to God from the burnt offering is a symbol of the owner’s striving, and the Lord tells us that it pleases Him (Leviticus 1:9).

 In our day of grace, God’s people, who become a royal priesthood through their reception of the gift of the shed blood of the Lamb, receive forgiveness for their shortcomings once they sincerely confess their sin.
 We bypass animal sacrifices because Jesus Christ (Yeshua ha Mashiach) offered up the perfect sacrifice of His earthly body once for all.
 Yeshua became our burnt offering on the cross, and Jesus’ Bride will be like Him.
-The spiritual principle behind the burnt offering that remains true even today is “Behold, I have come to do Thy will” (Psa 40:7-8; Heb 10:7).
+The spiritual principle behind the burnt offering that remains true even today is “Behold, I have come to do Thy will” (Psalms 40:7-8; Hebrews 10:7).
 It’s all about doing heaven’s will via sacrificing your own will on God’s altar of purification.

-The fulfillment of the picture of the burnt offering in our day according to the fresh dispensation we are now operating under – “summing up of all things in Christ” (Eph 1:10) – is the baptism of fire that the Bride of Christ will come through to literally become the Lord’s pure and spotless Bride.
+The fulfillment of the picture of the burnt offering in our day according to the fresh dispensation we are now operating under – “summing up of all things in Christ” (Ephesians 1:10) – is the baptism of fire that the Bride of Christ will come through to literally become the Lord’s pure and spotless Bride.
 God’s baptism of fire will burn off anything that is not of Him or in Him.
 Be encouraged, because He knows the way each one of us takes, and we will come forth as gold (Job 23:10).
 Christ’s Bride will live and move in His divine will – the perfect will of heaven on earth.
 She will act as Jesus did.
 “And by this we know that we have come to know Him, if we keep His commandments… but whoever keeps His word, in him the love of God has truly been perfected.
 By this we know that we are in Him: the one who says he abides in Him ought to walk in the same manner as He walked” (1 John 2:3,5-6).

 Classically, the Brazen Altar has symbolized divine judgment.
-Before you freak out, please understand that the Hebrew word for “judge” is dan, and its pictograph reveals that the judge is the door of life – Jesus (i.e Yeshua).
-Our Great High Priest is the One who sympathizes with our weaknesses and encourages us to draw near with confidence to His throne of grace so we can receive mercy and find grace to help in a time of need (Heb 4:14-16).
+Before you freak out, please understand that the Hebrew word for “judge” is dan, and its pictograph reveals that the judge is the door of life – Jesus (i.e., Yeshua).
+Our Great High Priest is the One who sympathizes with our weaknesses and encourages us to draw near with confidence to His throne of grace so we can receive mercy and find grace to help in a time of need (Hebrews 4:14-16).

 Most Christians rightfully and whole-heartedly tout this truth, but please let’s quit cheapening His glorious grace.
 You’ve seen it.
 I’ve done it.
 A person sins over and over again with the supposed safety net that we know God will forgive us.
 I believe that this mentality is pervasive throughout Christianity.
 So what should we do with this Scripture?
 “For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain terrifying expectation of judgment, and the fury of a fire which will consume the adversaries.
 Anyone who set aside the Law of Moses dies without mercy in the testimony of two or three witnesses.
 How much severer punishment do you think he will deserve who has trampled under foot the Son of God, and has regarded as unclean the blood of the covenant by which he was sanctified, and has insulted the Spirit of grace?”
-(Heb 10:26-29).
+(Hebrews 10:26-29).
 God actually handles unintentional sin differently than willful sin.

 All divine judgment, while we live on earth, is ultimately meant for the purpose of “I am” making us one.
 Psalms 19 tells us that the “judgments of the LORD are true; they are righteous altogether … more desirable than gold … sweeter also than honey … by them Thy servant is warned.”
-The only way we can discern some of our “hidden faults” and “presumptuous sins” (Psa 19:12-13) is to let the living and active word of God rightly divide what is soul and what is spirit (Heb 4:12).
-The purifying effects of being washed by the water of the word (Eph 5:26) allows us to be an exact re-presentation of the Way, the Truth and the Life (John 14:6).
+The only way we can discern some of our “hidden faults” and “presumptuous sins” (Psalms 19:12-13) is to let the living and active word of God rightly divide what is soul and what is spirit (Hebrews 4:12).
+The purifying effects of being washed by the water of the word (Ephesians 5:26) allows us to be an exact re-presentation of the Way, the Truth and the Life (John 14:6).

-The Baptism of Fire (Matt 3:11) being released upon the earth in our day is a quantum leap above and beyond what we have known for the past 1,700 years.
-Get ready folks because people will actually manifest being “holy as He is holy” (1 Pet 1:16; Lev 11:44).
+The Baptism of Fire (Matthew 3:11) being released upon the earth in our day is a quantum leap above and beyond what we have known for the past 1,700 years.
+Get ready folks because people will actually manifest being “holy as He is holy” (1 Peter 1:16; Leviticus 11:44).
 By the way, when God says, “You shall be holy, for I am holy,” it’s not a suggestion but an exhortation (an actual command).
 Even though authentic holiness has been rare, it will be a reality of those who will do the “greater works” (John 14:12).
 Bridal lovers of God will surrender their ways for His.
 They will recognize practices and beliefs that the Church has sanctioned as “holy,” which are not.
 These lovers of the Spirit and Truth will recognize what actually pleases Adonai, and then they adjust accordingly, come what may.
 The Word of God together with the Holy Spirit will be our guide, which is at least a partial realization of the picture that the fire that consumes the burnt offering is first and foremost a heavenly fire.
 Our voluntary offering to give up our own (earthly) desires and practices will combine with heaven’s fiery perfect will.
 Like the smoke that rises up from any burnt offering, our total surrender to the All-Consuming Fire will be one of our most pleasing sacrifices as well as one of our most satisfying services.

 To be continued…